-In 1848 pavements and Boulevard were are added to the street.
-Since the 1860s various important buildings were slowly built along the street, including two-story museum building (demolished in 1910), Temple of Glory (current National Gallery), Hotel Majestic (current Tbilisi Marriott), and Viceregent Palace (current Georgian National Youth Palace) to name just a few.
+In 1848 pavements and Boulevard were added to the street.
+From the 1860s, various important buildings were slowly built along the street, including two-story museum building (demolished in 1910), Temple of Glory (current National Gallery), Hotel Majestic (current Tbilisi Marriott), and Viceregent Palace (current Georgian National Youth Palace) to name just a few.

 On the territory of today’s Parliament Building, Imperial Russia constructed St. Alexander Nevsky Military Cathedral of Tiflis in Neo-Byzantine style with a big dome at the end of the 19th century (pictured).
 Soviets destroyed it in 1930.